 The Spider: The spider is the patient one of the two.
 The spider finds a place that they deem suitable to spin their web.
 Then they very carefully spin that web in order to have the best chance of catching a tasty morsel.
 Then the spider waits patiently for something to come along.

 The Fly: The fly is in constant motion or seems to be.
 The fly is always busy looking for food, here, there, everywhere.
 Where ever there might be something tasty to eat you will find the fly.

-Neither approach is is bad or better than the other.
+Neither approach is bad or better than the other.
 I have been both a spider and a fly and I am comfortable using both approaches.
-For me I prefer to take my time and set things up just right and wait for that image to present it self.
+For me, I prefer to take my time and set things up just right and wait for that image to present itself.
 I also worry that I’m missing something and I should head off looking for something else.

 So, as a photographer are you more like a spider or a fly?